 Well, it didn’t quite go as we had planned…

-While he was changing the tire, I scouted for a tire store that had room for all 65 feet of us.
+While he was changing the tire, I searched for a tire store that had room for all 65 feet of us.
 Thank you Big Horn Tire for having room and making time for us right away.

 We are now the proud owners of two new Maxxis tires.
-Our Goodyear set on the back were only 16 months old (and four of those were sitting still) yet the steel bands were separating.
+Our Goodyear tires on the back were only 16 months old (and four of those were sitting still) yet the steel bands were separating.
 We had multiple leaks in one tire and bulging in the other.
 There is still a second set of Goodyears on the trailer that are about 9 months old.
 We’ll see…..You can’t mess with tires in this lifestyle.

 When we woke, having spent the night in Wyoming, we added a sticker to our map!
 It is looking a little better.
-(Next week – Colorado)
+(Next week – Colorado.)

 Devils Tower was the very first US National Monument, designated in 1906 by President Theodore Roosevelt.
 It was the very first use of The Antiquities Act, authorized that same year.

-Columns are gradually made vulnerable by water and ice, lichen and plant roots.
+Columns are gradually made vulnerable by water and ice, lichen and roots.
 Although there is a boulder field around the tower, there has not been a column collapse since monitoring began in 1906.

 Given its sacred past, Devils Tower was chosen as an International Peace Project Site by Japanese Artist Junkyu Moto in 2008.
 (The other two sites are Vatican City, Rome and Bodh Gaya, India, where the Buddha reached enlightenment.)
 His sculpture here is called the Circle of Sacred Smoke.

-So, even though we had a devil of a time getting here, we are glad we came to Devils Tower.
+Even though we had a devil of a time getting here, we are glad we came to Devils Tower.
 It was a joy to be on the move again, exploring new places and learning new things.
 Randy said several times today that he loves feeling retired again!